yandex-cloud/docs/en/certificate-manager/concepts/index.md

 ## Monitoring the status of certificates {#monitoring}

-You can set up metrics and alerts for monitoring certificates. {% if audience == "external" %}Charts with metrics are available on service [dashboards](../../monitoring/concepts/visualization/dashboard.md) that are created automatically. {% endif %}
+You can set up metrics and alerts for monitoring certificates.
+Charts with metrics are available on service [dashboards](../../monitoring/concepts/visualization/dashboard.md) that are created automatically.

 List of certificate metrics:
 * `certificate.days_until_expiration`: Shows the real number of days until a certificate's expiration date.

   You can use this metric to create alerts about the upcoming expiration of the certificate.
 * `certificate.is_out_of_order`: Shows whether you can use the certificate to provide a TLS connection.
   * If not, the metric value is 1: the certificate status is `Invalid` or `Revoked`, or its validity period expired.
   * In all other cases, the metric value is zero, including when the certificate status is `Validating`.

   You can use this metric to create alerts that warn you about faulty certificates.
 * `quota.certificates_count.usage`: Shows the current usage of the [quota]({{ link-console-quotas }}) for the number of certificates per cloud.
 * `quota.certificates_count.limit`: Shows the current limit on the number of certificates per cloud.